-If you are engaged in or plan to accept any additional employment elsewhere in the University System of Georgia over and above your employment at Kennesaw State, please contact your department chair so that steps can be taken to bring your plans into compliance with State Law.
+If you are engaged in or plan to accept any additional employment elsewhere in Georgia's University System over and above your employment at Kennesaw State, please contact your department chair so that steps can be taken to bring your plans into compliance with State Law.

-4.1.17 - KSU Academic Affairs Electronic Records Policy
+4.1.17.
+KSU Academic Affairs Electronic Records Policy